-When you first attend the Spire Specialist Care Centre a therapy radiographer will explain the treatment process, any possible side effects and their management during and after
+When you first attend the Spire Oncology Centre a therapy radiographer will explain the treatment process, any possible side effects and their management during and after radiotherapy.

-Your first appointment at the Spire Specialist Care Centre will be for a CT scan to aid the planning of your radiotherapy.
-Following this, your next appointment will be for your first
+Your first appointment at the Spire Oncology Centre will be for a CT scan to aid the planning of your radiotherapy.
+Following this, your next appointment will be for your first radiotherapy treatment.

 The average treatment appointment time takes approximately 20-30 minutes.